Dre Campbell Farm

-Have you noticed yellow, V-shaped lesions on the leaves of your cruciferous crops recently?
-Chances are you’ve got black rot, a bacterial disease that affects cruciferous vegetables and other plants.
+Have you noticed yellow, V-shaped lesions on the leaves of your Brassica crops recently?
+Chances are, it is black rot, a bacterial disease that affects cruciferous vegetables and other plants.

-The term black rot refers to a variety of diseases that affect cultivated plants.
+The term black rot refers to rot disease that affects several plants.
 It can be caused by bacteria or fungi.

 Black rot of crucifers is a bacterial disease that attacks plants in the cabbage family, like broccoli, kale, and, of course, cabbage [1].
-It causes dark, dead spots on the leaves and heads of these vegetables.
+It causes dead tissue on the edges of leaves.

 How to Treat Black Rot Naturally